mattstates/ast-app/readme.md

 ````

 ## Why?
-A non tech friend wished for an app that would deobsfucate words online that were hidden with asterisks.
+A non tech friend wished for an app that would deobfuscate words online that were hidden with asterisks.